 Registering for Courses Abroad

-Have your courses approved BEFORE you go overseas.
-You must complete a full course load while you're abroad; the equivalent of 16 Rochester credits per semester.
+You must have your courses approved before you go abroad.
+You must complete a full course load while you're abroad, which is the equivalent of 16 Rochester credits per semester.
 Underloads are not permitted during study abroad.

-Some programs allow students to complete courses on a Satisfactory/Fail basis (S/F option).
-Check with an adviser in the Center for Study Abroad before you sign up for this option.
-Because you must earn a grade of "C" or better in order to transfer credit to the UR, you may not be able to complete a course as S/F (unless the program can document that the "S" or "Pass" grade is equivalent to "C" or better on the UR scale).
+You must earn a grade of C or better in order to transfer credit to Rochester.
+You may not be able to complete a course as S/F (unless the program can document that the "S" or "Pass" grade is equivalent to "C" or better on the Rochester scale).